Wes Welker: Professional career

-San Diego Chargers (2004)
+San Diego Chargers

-Welker, who went undrafted during the 2004 NFL Draft, signed as an undrafted free agent with the San Diego Chargers.
-Welker made the Chargers out of training camp, but was released after the first game of the season when the Chargers claimed safety Clinton Hart off waivers.
+Welker, who went undrafted during the 2004 NFL draft, signed as an undrafted free agent with the San Diego Chargers.
+Welker made the Chargers out of training camp, appearing in four preseason games and the regular season opener against the Houston Texans.
+After returning four kickoffs for 102 yards in his debut, Welker was released when the Chargers claimed safety Clinton Hart off waivers.
 Head coach Marty Schottenheimer later acknowledged that in terms of roster cuts, releasing Welker was the "biggest mistake [he] ever made".

-Miami Dolphins (2004–2006)
+Miami Dolphins

 2004 season

 After the Chargers released Welker, he passed through waivers.
-Although the Chargers offered him a slot on their practice squad, Welker chose to sign with the Miami Dolphins instead, where he was mostly used on special teams.
+Although the Chargers offered him a slot on their practice squad, Welker chose to sign with the Miami Dolphins, where he was mostly used on special teams.
 Playing against the New England Patriots on October 10, 2004, Welker became the second player in NFL history to return a kickoff and a punt, kick an extra point and a field goal, and make a tackle in a single game.
 For this performance, Welker earned AFC Special Teams Player of the Week.
 On December 20, Welker had a 71-yard punt return to set up Miami's first touchdown in a 29–28 victory over the Patriots.
 In the regular season finale against the Baltimore Ravens, he had a 95-yard kickoff return touchdown in the 30–23 loss.
 Overall, he finished the 2004 season with 61 kickoff returns for 1,415 net yards (23.20 average) and a kickoff return touchdown to go along with 43 punt returns for 464 net yards (10.79 average).